hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="Query"></a>

 ### Query
- A single query, which is sent from the client to the node.
-This includes all possible queries.
-Each Query should not have more than 50 levels.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |